GYLLLLLL/Stereo-Corn/README.md

 # Stereo-Corn Dataset
 A corn dataset based on stereo vision, featuring annotations for detection, segmentation, and 3D object detection.

-This dataset will be made publicly available upon the completion of related research tasks.
+This dataset with related work will be made publicly available upon the completion of related research tasks.

 # For the following tasks: